g4lb/network-programming-project/README.md

 * The communication between the MCA and MSA based on TCP

-* The communication between two MCA’s will based on UDP (interaction between two clients).
+* The communication between two MCA’s based on UDP (interaction between two clients).

-* To connect to the server the client will sign in using a username and a password.
+* To connect to the server the client will sign in using a username and a password (ServerLoader).

-* The communication between clients can use by Chat rooms
+* The communication between clients can use by Chat rooms, Each chat room has admin that can manage the room

 * Messenger Server App and Messenger Client App using a CLI